kmorgan26/WordDocumentComment/WordDocumentComment/ReadMe.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or issues, please contact [Your Name] at [Your Email].
+For any questions or issues, please contact Kevin at my Gmail.
+Same name as my Github.